Eudjinn/RepData_PeerAssessment2/PA2_storms.md

 Quick look at the data shows that it needs tidying.
 Also it is clear that not all the columns are needed from this dataset to answer the questions of this analysis, sosome transformations will be performed and  described below.

 First of all, only part of the dataset should be used for this analysis for several reasons:
-- According to [http://www.ncdc.noaa.gov/stormevents/details.jsp](Storm Events Database description) there are three distinct periods when data reporting changed significantly.
+- According to [Storm Events Database description](http://www.ncdc.noaa.gov/stormevents/details.jsp) there are three distinct periods when data reporting changed significantly.
 For the analysis only third period will be selected which started in January 1996 and contains data for 48 event types recorded as defined in NWS Directive 10-1605.
-If we decided to use the complete dataset, results of the analysis may be significantly biased due to major differences in number and types of events reported during mentioned periods.
+If we decided to use the complete dataset, results of the analysis may be significantly biased due to major differences in the number and types of events reported during mentioned periods.
 - We need only events which led to **fatalities** or **injuries** to answer first question.
 - We need only events which caused **property damage** or **crop damage**.

-In order to get the subset of the data, based on date, BGN_DATE should be converted to Date format and then events which began later than January, 1996 can be selected.
+In order to get the subset of the data, based on date, BGN_DATE should be converted to Date format.
+Then events which began later than January, 1996 can be selected.

 ```r